tdkehoe/iam/assignaccess.md

 5. Select **All current regions** or a specific region.
 6. Select **All current spaces** or a specific space.
 7. Select a space role to define the level of access to the selected spaces.
-8. Optional: Select **Add role** to specify an additional role.
+8. Optionally, you can select **Add role** to specify an another role for the policy.

-See [Cloud Foundry roles](/docs/iam/users_roles.html#cfroles) for more specific information about these roles.
+For more information about these roles, see [Cloud Foundry roles](/docs/iam/users_roles.html#cfroles).

-**Note**: You can add a Cloud Foundry role using the [bluemix iam account-user-invite](/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_account_user_invite) CLI command, but the UI must be used to assign other access or permissions.
+**Note**: You can add a Cloud Foundry role by using the [bluemix iam account-user-invite](/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_account_user_invite) CLI command, but the UI must be used to assign other access or permissions.

 ## Infrastructure access

-The actual permissions assigned are automatically limited to the subset of permissions that you have.
-For more information about the permissions and what actions the user can perform with each, see [Infrastructure permissions](/docs/iam/users_roles.html#infrapermissions).
+The actual permissions that are assigned are automatically limited to the subset of permissions that you have.
+For more information about the permissions and what actions the user can complete with each, see [Infrastructure permissions](/docs/iam/users_roles.html#infrapermissions).

 1. From the **Invite users** screen, expand the **Infrastructure access** section.
 2. Select a permission to define the scope of access.

-For information about configuring access for users after they have been added to your account, see [Managing users and access](/docs/iam/iamusermanage.html).
+For information about configuring access for users after they are added to your account, see [Managing users and access](/docs/iam/iamusermanage.html).